ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 Internal PCR tiles normally have two possible adapters whereas terminal PCR tiles may have three.
 This is because the read emanating from the insert towards the vector in a terminal PCR tile should have a 5' adapter (sequencing adapter) and potentially two 3' adapters (adjacent vector sequence and sequencing adapter).

-18. -l, --overlap_length
+18. -l, --overlap\_length

 cutadapt option (-m) for the min length of matched adapter required for trimming.

 This moderates the compromise made by --ntrimmed where three adapters are provided by default, which may cause over-zealous read trimming.
 As the length increases, adapter trimming becomes more specific but less sensitive. satmut_utils default local alignment should help clip adapters from aligned segments in cases where the adapter is not recognized with a lower min length value.

-19. -b, --trim_bq
+19. -b, --trim\_bq

 cutadapt option (-q) for the length of adapter match required for trimming.

 20. --ncores

 Number CPU cores to use for cutadapt.
+Default 0, autodetect.

-21. -c, --contig\_del_threshold
+21. -c, --contig\_del\_threshold

 If -z/--race\_like and -cd/--consensus\_deduplicate are provided, convert deletions spanning wider than this threshold to runs of the unknown base N. Required as some R2s may share the same R1 [UMI x POS] but align to non-overlapping coordinates.
 In other words, consensus deduplication of RACE-like data may generate an unknown segment in the R2 consensus.
 This allows more accurate reporting of fragment coverage.
-To avoid this behavior and omit R2 merging from separate amplicons, provide -f/--primer_fasta, which will annotate read pairs with a unique amplicon/tile.
+To avoid this behavior and omit R2 merging from separate amplicons, provide -f/--primer\_fasta, which will annotate read pairs with a unique amplicon/tile.

-22. -f, --primer_fasta
+22. -f, --primer\_fasta
 If -z/--race\_like and -cd/--consensus\_deduplicate are provided, reads can be annotated with an originating R2 primer, which prohibits merging of R2s in consensus deduplication.
 With this option, fragment coverage (DP) may be over-reported in certain regions because of the multi-amplicon coverage of RACE-like data.

-23. -a, --primer\_nm_allowance
+23. -a, --primer\_nm\_allowance

-If -f/--primer_fasta, allow up to this number of edit operations for matching primers in the start of R2.
+If -f/--primer\_fasta, allow up to this number of edit operations for matching primers in the start of R2.
 Default 3.
 The last sixteen 3' nucleotides of the matched primer will be appended to the read names to avoid UMI grouping and consensus deduplication.
 R2s that do not match any primer will be reassigned the unknown primer regex X{16}.

 24. --keep\_intermediates